 How is the ODC different from the R&D tax credit?

-Taxpayers can achieve a rate of return of 25% on eligible wage, supply and contractor expenses under the ODC, compared to about 8% - 10% for the R&D tax credit.
+Taxpayers can achieve a rate of return of 25% on eligible wage, supply, and contractor expenses under the ODC, compared to about 8 – 10% for the research and development (R&D) tax credit.
 However, the qualifying expenses for the ODC must be associated with the human clinical phase of the drug’s development.

 The ODC provides pharmaceutical companies an opportunity to increase cash flow and reduce the cost of their development operations.
 Taxpayers who take advantage of the ODC can offset their tax liabilities dollar for dollar.
 For companies in net loss positions, the ODC may be carried back one year and carried forward for 20 years until it can be used.Contact Us